-A psychologist is a university-trained health professional who has studied human behaviour.
-Psychologists are experts in the ways people think and behave.
+Psychologists are university-trained health professionals who have studied human behaviour.
+Psychologists are experts in the ways people think, feel, behave and learn.

-- counselling to help with life’s problems including grief, trauma or relationship issues
+- counselling to help with grief, trauma or other issues

-- educational and developmental support to help with learning difficulties, disorders like ADHD and difficult behaviour, or with developing social skills
+- educational and developmental assessment and support to help with learning difficulties, disorders like ADHD and challenging behaviour, or social skills

-- help to deal with mental health problems like childhood depression, teenage depression, childhood anxiety, teenage anxiety, teenage stress and adult stress
+- help to deal with mental health issues like childhood depression, teenage depression, childhood anxiety, teenage anxiety or teenage stress

 - help with rehabilitation after brain injury or stroke.

 Your child doesn't need a GP referral to see a psychologist, but your GP is always a good place to start if you’re worried about your child’s health or development.
 Your GP can help you decide about seeing a psychologist and help you find someone who’s right for your child.
 You can also go to Australian Psychological Society – Find a psychologist and Australian Clinical Psychology Association – Find a clinical psychologist.